sarvesh-kale/sat_testing_project/README.md

 ```
 ./doge_sat example.cnf 3 3
 ```
-This will print all possible solutions to the terminal It will print UNSAT if solution is not possible
+This will print all possible solutions to the terminal <\br>
+It will print UNSAT if solution is not possible